COMMUNITY ENGAGEMENT BLOG

 Community Day marketing image

 Our partners in the MU Office of Engagement and Inclusion, Learn Deep, Milwaukee Riverkeeper, and Urban Ecology Center helped spread the word about the event.
 MU Burke Scholarship Program helped spread the word about the event and participated.
-MU On Your Marq, MU College of Education, MU Student Government, MU Late Night[BROKEN LINK], and UWM ArtsECO helpArtsECOad the word about the event, participated, and collaboratively planned the event.
+MU On Your Marq, MU College of Education, MU Student Government, MU Late Night, and UWM ArtsECO helpArtsECOad the word about the event, participated, and collaboratively planned the event.
 Musekgo Way Musekgo and Sixteenth Street Community Center helped spread the word about the event and hosted a congruent event on West Forest Home Avenue with additional partners: Safe & Sound, Wisconsin Bike Fed and Southside Organizing Center.

 The band Pay the Devil playing inside of the Haggerty